Rhapsodizer/CC_Project/README.md

 ## 4. Instruments <a name="instruments"></a>
 ### 4.1 Recorder and Player <a name="RP"></a>

 Recorder and Player is a simple instrument.
 It allows the user to create a recording to use later in the loop as well as to load an *mp3* or *wav* file to be played during the exhibition.
 In the upper section of the instrument's interface, the user can use the buttons REC and OPEN to execute the above mentioned actions, while in the lower section a real-time amplitude envelope is shown.

 ### 4.2 Drum Machine <a name="DM"></a>

+The **Minimalistic Drum Machine** is made up of three rows of instruments: kick, hat and snare.
+Each pulse is characterized by a dot which, when selected, is colored and a ball is generated in the Layer Interaction, with the relative label of the instrument, together with the reproduction of the single sound.
+The columns are equal to the number of beats in a loop, which can be changed directly from the Loop Station Manager.
+If any space is deselected, the ball disappears from the Layer Interaction.

 ### 4.3 Melody Chat <a name="MC"></a>